 Newton was one of the most influential scientists of all time.
 His ideas became the basis for modern physics.
+He built upon ideas put forth from the works of previous scientists including Galileo and Aristotle and was able to prove some ideas that had only been theories in the past.
 He studied optics, astronomy and math — he invented calculus.
 (German mathematician Gottfried Leibniz is also credited with developing it independently at about the same time.)

 Newton is perhaps best known for his work in studying gravity and the motion of planets.
-Urged on by astronomer Edmond Halley, Newton published his laws in 1687, in his seminal work “Philosophiæ Naturalis Principia Mathematica” (Mathematical Principles of Natural Philosophy) in which he formalized the description of how massive bodies move under the influence of external forces.
+Urged on by astronomer Edmond Halley after admitting he had lost his proof of elliptical orbits a few years prior, Newton published his laws in 1687, in his seminal work "Philosophiæ Naturalis Principia Mathematica" (Mathematical Principles of Natural Philosophy) in which he formalized the description of how massive bodies move under the influence of external forces.

 In formulating his three laws, Newton simplified his treatment of massive bodies by considering them to be mathematical points with no size or rotation.
 This allowed him to ignore factors such as friction, air resistance, temperature, material properties, etc., and concentrate on phenomena that can be described solely in terms of mass, length and time.
 Consequently, the three laws cannot be used to describe precisely the behavior of large rigid or deformable objects; however, in many cases they provide suitably accurate approximations.

 Newton's laws pertain to the motion of massive bodies in an inertial reference frame, sometimes called a Newtonian reference frame, although Newton himself never described such a reference frame.
 An inertial reference frame can be described as a 3-dimensional coordinate system that is either stationary or in uniform linear motion., i.e., it is not accelerating or rotating.
 He found that motion within such an inertial reference frame could be described by three simple laws.